udayrana116/Postgres-Data-Model/README.md

 Following is a breakdown for Data Model:-
 - Run the following containers:-
+    1. Running the bash script 'docker_run.sh' in the Docker folder with following caommand will run all the containers and set them up for use:-
+        > bash docker_run.sh
+        Or the following steps can be used to do it manually.

+        > [!NOTE]
+        > Some customization in file location might be required as per the user environment.

     1. Jupyter Notebook with Dockerfile
         * Files are saved at:-
         > ./Docker/JupyterNotebook_Docker